MariusZerni/moving-to-mars/README.md

 ```

 ## Enemies collision with the laser
-Now that I have the function that is shooting enemies I have to check if the player managed to hit an enemy.
-For this I've created a function to check if the laser is in the same cell as the enemy, if so, I'm removing the enemy and also the laser.
+Now that I have the function that enables enemies shooting, I have to check if the player managed to hit an enemy.
+For this, I've created a function to check if the laser is in the same cell as the enemy, if so, I'm removing the enemies and the laser are removed.

 ```js
 function makeInvadersDisappear() {